AchrafeElalaoui/Pipeline-MLOps-Complet-avec-DVC-MLflow/readme.md

 If comment posting fails, the report is still written to the GitHub Actions job summary.

+Note: the workflow uses `dvc pull --force` to overwrite any tracked outputs left in the workspace from previous runs.

 ### Dependency notes

 - The workflow pins `dvc==3.64.0` and `dvc-gdrive==3.0.1` to avoid resolver depth issues.